JakeSaterlay/merntest/README.md

 This project is a basic example of the MERN stack

 # Config
-This project requires a `config.json` file in the root pf the server folder.
+This project requires a `config.json` file in the root of the server folder.

 `{
 	"mongodbusername": "Your Mongo Db Username Here",